 Due to its significance in the global precious metal market (excluding silver), South African companies feature prominently in many ETFs organized around precious metal mining.
 There is one fund that dedicates its assets solely to this country, the MSCI South Africa Index Fund (EZA), which affords about 6% of its assets to the basic materials sector, capturing a number of significant miners.

 With enormous reserves and labor-intensive processes, mining is a major part of SA’s economy.
 Although mining directly accounts for about 8% of the country’s GDP, another 10% comes from related industries.
 Roughly 1 in 13 South African’s are employed by the mining industry—approximately 1 million people—500,000 directly, 500,000 indirectly; these numbers show the truly huge economic impact that mining has on the country.

 Unfortunately, there are several trends working against the industry that investors should monitor.
 Labor unrest is becoming an increasingly serious problem, but many mining companies are reticent to increase labor costs in what are, in many cases, already high-cost mines.
 Inadequate electricity supplies have hampered many mines in recent years, and many mining companies are also finding that the remaining mineral reserves are increasingly difficult to access (which increases cost, complexity and risks to workers).

-SA’s government is also actively working to decrease its reliance on mining and diversify its economy.
+The South African government is also actively working to decrease its reliance on mining and diversify its economy.
 As the arid climate limits agricultural possibilities (and agricultural is not a high-paying industry), the government is looking to increase investment in manufacturing, construction, services and finance.
 All of that said, it is unlikely that gold, iron, coal, and platinum will be overtaken as leading export categories anytime in the near future.

-Disclosure: Photo courtesy of Adrian Frith.
+Disclosure: Cape Town Photo courtesy of Adrian Frith.